Liberation of Kuwait campaign: Result

 After four days of fighting, all Iraqi troops were expelled from Kuwait, ending a nearly seven-month occupation of Kuwait by Iraq.
 A little over 1,100 casualties were suffered by the Coalition.
 Estimates of Iraqi casualties range from 30,000 to 150,000.
-Iraq lost thousands of vehicles, while the advancing Coalition lost relatively few; Iraq's obsolete Soviet T-72 tanks proved no match for the American M1 Abrams and British Challenger tanks.
+Iraq lost thousands of vehicles, while the advancing Coalition lost relatively few; Iraq's Soviet T-72 tanks proved no match for the American M1 Abrams and British Challenger tanks.